jiaxinzhang2/LLM-router/technical_review.md

 Only the preference head is trained — the underlying LLM remains untouched.
 This setup ensures efficiency and modularity.

----

-### From Preferences to Predictions: Training the Router
+## From Preferences to Predictions: Training the P2L

 To train the model, P2L minimizes a standard **binary cross-entropy loss**: